Together with our partners, TechnoServe is helping to grow strong markets that create opportunities for enterprising people in the developing world.

-In partnership with the Cargill Foundation, TechnoServe launched the IMPULSOR project in 2014.
+In partnership with the Cargill, TechnoServe launched the IMPULSOR project in 2014.
 The IMPULSOR project is increasing productivity and competitiveness of Sorghum farms in Nicaragua, educating the participating farmers in agricultural and business best practices.
 The project is targeting 400 small farmers in Cargill’s sorghum supply chain.

 The Better Coffee Harvest (COSECHA) project is a four-year initiative funded by the U.S. Agency for International Development, the J.M.
 Smucker Company and the PIMCO Foundation to reduce poverty and increase farm sales for coffee farmers in El Salvador and Nicaragua.